Years ago, a reader named Brisa emailed to ask how to substitute for coconut in recipes.

-A: Alisa Fleming – While the coconut (technically a fruit or drupe, not a nut) has so much to offer dairy-free consumers, not everyone likes the flavor that it imparts.
+Coconut, which is technically a fruit or drupe (not a tree nut), has so much to offer dairy-free consumers.
+But not everyone likes the flavor that it imparts.
 Also, coconut allergies are a reality for some people.
 The following includes some of my personal tips from Go Dairy Free: The Guide and Cookbook to help you substitute for coconut milk and oil in recipes, while keeping them dairy-free.

 This is the “authentic” stuff that comes in the cans and is available in light or regular / full fat.
 You can read more about it in my Coconut Milk Primer.
 We like this ingredient for its natural, rich profile that mimics dairy cream in consistency.
 Though a substitute is never “the real thing,” here are some options that should work in your recipes:

 Nut Cream – This is my personal preference and a great option for those who aren’t allergic to tree nuts.
 You can make nut cream from any soft nut, but I like cashews the best.
 They have the most neutral flavor, but with a slight sweetness.
 See the Essential Dairy Subs chapter in Go Dairy Free: The Guide and Cookbook for my homemade Nut Cream recipe, or use this simple Heavy Cashew Cream Recipe that we have posted online.